 The <value/> variable has a member attribute.
 If member is not specified, the current member in the column is implied.
 For the groupHeader tag, you should specify the member whose aggregation value for the grouping level you want to extract.

-Without specification of a member, the <value/> substitution variable is ignored since the Alphablox Relational Reporting engine cannot determine which aggregation value should be used.
+Without specification of a member, the <value/> substitution variable is ignored since the DB2 Alphablox Relational Reporting engine cannot determine which aggregation value should be used.

-Since group headers, footers, and totals are only available when a report is grouped, more details are discussed in the Grouping Data chapter and the section on "Specifying and Styling Break Group Headers, Footers, and Totals" on page 107.
+Since group headers, footers, and totals are only available when a report is grouped, more details are discussed in the Chapter 7, "Grouping Data," on page 57 chapter and the section on "Specifying and Styling Break Group Headers, Footers, and Totals" on page 59.